craig-davis/craig-davis.github.io/_posts/2015-12-20-beginning-woodworking-tools.markdown

 ## Clamps

 You can never have too many.
 Stock up when there is a sale, and scrounge estate sales and Craigslist for more.
-You can start with spring
+At some point, you'll probably want a nice set of large bar clamps.
+You should by a few spring clamps, and a few bar clamps.
+Purchase the pipe clamps as needed on a per project basis so that you end up with what you need.

 [Spring Clamps][spring-clamps]
 : <figure><img src="/img/posts/woodworking-tools/spring-clamps.jpg"/><figcaption>Bessey makes nice clamps.</figcaption></figure> Cheap and simple, [these are great][spring-clamps] for laminating boards and small glue-ups.

-[Simple Clamps][simple-clamps]
+[Small Bar Clamps][simple-clamps]
 : <figure><img src="/img/posts/woodworking-tools/simple-clamps.jpg"/><figcaption></figcaption></figure> [Small bar clamps][simple-clamps], with the trigger are great for holding smaller workpieces.

 [Pipe clamps][pipe-clamp]